gdouzwt/blog/_posts/2019-10-07-ets-foundation-test-review.md

     - [ ] float native getVariance() throws Exception;

-      > return type should always be on the immediate left of method name.
+      > return type should always be on the immediate left of the method name.

     - [ ] abstract private int absMethod(int param) throws Exception;